yifongau/external-secrets/docs/provider/webhook.md

 ### Example

-First, create a SecretStore with a webhook backend.
+First, create a SecretStore with a webhook backend, setting a basic authorization header using `webhook.headers.Authorization`.
 We'll use a static user/password `root`:

 ```yaml
 {% raw %}